Texas Endovascular Logo

 First, lie on the floor and raise your feet in the air.
 Then, bend your legs so they're at a 45-degree angle to your body.
 Now, hold your position.
 After a few minutes, take a look at your feet and take note of their color.
 If they're white or very pale, you may already have circulation problems.
 Even if only one of your feet looks off in color, you could already be in danger.

 Remember: your peripheral arteries get blood to your feet.
 So, if they're clogged, your muscles won't get enough oxygen.
 Left unchecked, this can lead to pain or numbness in your legs, in addition to changes in your skin color.
 All of these are common PAD symptoms.
 And, left untreated, PAD can trigger a heart attack or stroke.
-Which is why it's crucial to protect your dental health and arteries.
+Which is why it's crucial to protect your dental health and arteries, and seek PAD treatment when necessary.

 Protecting Your Arteries From Gum Disease